Write content with screen readers in mind

 Some of our users can’t see.
 They use screen readers when doing things on the web.
 Someone can tell a screen reader to only read headings (h1, h2, and so forth), or to skip from section to section, or just from link to link.

 - Use descriptive alt text for images, icons, and controls.
-If it’s text meant to be read, we don’t put it in an image.
+If the text is meant to be read, don’t put it in an image.